godisreal/group-social-force/README.md

 # Multi-Agent Simulation For Collective Behavior

 Group Social Force is implemented with Interactive Opinion Dynamics.
+This model is an extension of the social force model introduced by Helbing and Molnár (1995) and Helbing, Farkas, and Vicsek (2000).
-The fundamental idea is demonstrated as below.
+The fundamental idea is demonstrated as below in a feedback style.
 The model aims at investigating protypes of pedestrian behavior in a general sense.
 The current version of model especially contributes to simulating the crowd behavior in evacuation scenarios.

 ![](https://github.com/godisreal/Many-Particle-System/blob/master/FigNew.PNG)